Troubleshooting bonjour devices on LAN

 - tell it to Join an existing wireless network

-- specify the SSID and make sure it's using DHCP to connect
+- specify the SSID or make sure it's using DHCP to connect

 - hit the Update button